packet-sent/packet-sent/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45px"> About Me:
 - 🏦 I'm currently working as a Software Developer at [SpeedProxies](https://speedproxies.net/)
-- 💻 Currently working on a REST API recode from PHP to Go.
+- 💻 Currently working on a client dashboard & bandwidth sharing app that rewards users with money.
-- 💬 Talk to me about networking, crypto & startups
+- 💬 Talk to me about networking,crypto & gaming.

 <br>